ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

 <<<<<<< Updated upstream
 Learning the new tech world lingo and pursuing all passions while trying to watch all the top 250 movies she can find.
 =======
-* Where are you from?
+* Where are you from?hahahah&hahah
 * What do you do?
 * Do you have previous experience with technology/data?